pekkizen/prng/README.md

 Functions are not safe for concurrent use.
 Functions Int63n, Intn and Uint64n don't make any bias correction.
 The bias with 64-bit numbers is very small and probably not detectable from the random stream.
-All functions are also implemented as methods of type Rand.
-A single Rand should not be shared concurrently.
+All functions are also implemented as methods of type Prng.
+A single Prng should not be shared concurrently.

 ```Go
 func Uint64() uint64